ivan-rozhon/lit-iro-todo-list/docs-src/index.md

 <section class="columns">
   <div>

-`<iro-todo>` can be used with declarative rendering libraries like Angular, React, Vue, and lit-html
+`<iro-todo-list>` can be used with declarative rendering libraries like Angular, React, Vue, and lit-html

 ```js
 import {html, render} from 'lit-html';